Edb83/self-isolution/TESTING.md

 **To be able to edit or delete activities I have added**

-- Users can access the Edit Activity page for activites they have created by clicking on the floating action button within the activity's card on the Activities page, and also using the edit button in the View Activity or Profile pages.
+- Users can access the Edit Activity page for activites they have created by tapping/clicking on the floating action button within the activity's card on the Activities page, and also using the edit button in the View Activity or Profile pages.
-- Users can delete their activites by clicking the delete button on the View Activity or Profile pages.
+- Users can delete their activites by tapping/clicking the delete button on the View Activity or Profile pages.
-- As deleting an activity is a less common action (and to prevent accidental clicks), this option is not present on the Activities page.
+- As deleting an activity is a less common action (and to prevent accidental taps/clicks), this option is not present on the Activities page.
-- On clicking to delete an activity, a modal pops up to confirm they wish to delete.
+- On tapping/clicking to delete an activity, a modal pops up to confirm they wish to delete.

 **To upload my own images rather than inputting a URL**